Farrier; application for the determination of the equivalence of the professional qualification

-If the equating of an examination certificate and (or) state recognition as a farrier should be possible according to the HufBeschl-AnerkennV, the fee range is EUR 5 to EUR 25,000 (cf. Art.
-6 (1) sentence 3 KG).
+If the equating of an examination certificate and (or) state recognition as a farrier should be possible according to the HufBeschl-AnerkennV, the fee framework is EUR 5 to EUR 25,000 (cf. Art.
+6 Para.
+1 Sentence 3 KG).

-When determining the fee within this fee range, the administrative expenses of all authorities and offices involved in the official act and the importance of the matter for the parties involved are to be taken into account.
+When determining the fee within this fee framework, the administrative effort of all authorities and bodies involved in the official act and the importance of the matter for the parties involved are to be taken into account.

-If an application for equivalency of an examination certificate and (or) state recognition as a farrier is to be refused, the fee to be set for the official act applied for (see above) may be reduced to one tenth.
+If an application for the equivalence of an examination certificate and (or) state recognition as a farrier is to be rejected, the fee to be set for the official act applied for (see above) may be reduced to one tenth.

-If an application is withdrawn or otherwise disposed of before the official act has been completed, a fee of one tenth to three quarters of the fee to be fixed for the official act applied for is to be charged, depending on the progress of the case, as well as the expenses.
-The minimum fee shall be EUR 15, but not more than the fee to be fixed for the official act (cf. Art.
-8 (2) of the Law Gazette).
+If an application is withdrawn or otherwise settled before the official action is completed, a fee of one tenth to three quarters of the fee to be set for the requested official action is to be charged, depending on the progress of the case, as well as expenses.
+The minimum fee shall be EUR 15, however, not more than the fee provided for the official act (cf. Art.
+8 (2) KG).

 The charging of expenses is governed by Art.
-10 Costs Act.
+10 of the Cost Law.
 These may be incurred in particular in the case of a postal delivery order.

-An (adverse) decision by the competent authority under Land law on an application for equivalence of an examination certificate and (or) state recognition as a farrier can be challenged by lodging an objection with the competent authority.
-In addition, the applicant has the option of bringing an action before the locally competent administrative court.
+An appeal may be lodged with the competent authority against a (negative) decision by the competent authority under state law on an application for equivalency of an examination certificate and (or) state recognition as a farrier.
+In addition, the applicant has the option of filing a complaint with the locally competent administrative court.

 Links to more information